Why I got involved in politics

-My name is Fidelma Bennett and I am delighted to be a Local Area Representative for the Labour Party in Mullingar.
-Born and reared in the town and the daughter of the late Jimmy Bennet who served on the County Council for 25yrs, I became aware from a young age of the day-to-day problems of ordinary people and the role of the local politician in working for their welfare.
+I was reared in a political house and through the work of my father, the late Jimmy Bennett who served on Westmeath County Council for 25 years.
+I became aware from a young age of the day-to-day problems of ordinary people and the role of the local politician in working for their welfare.

 - To also highlight the appalling lack of addiction services as the plague of drug taking ravishes our communities.